Table of Contents - click here

 What are the visual differences between a lipoma and a liposarcoma?

-Liposarcomas, though rare, tend to grow faster and larger.
-They may cause pain or discomfort.
-If a lump grows quickly or causes pain, see a doctor right away.
+Lipomas are usually small, soft, and slow-growing.
+They rarely cause pain or change in size rapidly.
+Liposarcomas, though rare, tend to grow faster and larger and may cause pain or discomfort.
+If a lump grows quickly or causes pain, see a doctor promptly — imaging and biopsy are the only reliable way to distinguish them.